Democrats and Republicans in Congress want to help Afghan refugees. Why haven’t they?

 Democrats and Republicans say they want to help Afghan veterans.
 So why haven’t they done anything?

-A bill to give Afghans who assisted American servicemembers permanent status has languished in Congress.
+A bill to give Afghans who assisted American service members permanent status has languished in Congress.
 It faces even bigger hurdles now, Eric Garcia reports

 The collapse of Afghanistan’s government at the hands of the Taliban forced thousands of the nation’s people to flee their homeland, including many of those who served as translators and other aides to US military forces.